danielyxie/bitburner/doc/source/netscript/basicfunctions/getHackTime.rst

     :RAM cost: 0.05 GB
     :param string hostname: Hostname of target server.
-    :param number hackLvl: Optional hacking level for the calculation.
-Defaults to player's current hacking level.
     :returns: seconds it takes to execute :doc:`hack<hack>` on that server.

     The function takes in an optional ``hackLvl`` parameter that can be